A life through a lens: Hugh Morton, Grandfather Mountain history presented

 “He knew every inch of that mountain,” Pope said.

-Morton inherited Grandfather Mountain around age 30, Pope said, and then went to work turning his visions into realities.
+Morton inherited Grandfather Mountain about age 30, Pope said, and then went to work turning his visions into realities.

 One of his early ideas was to extend the road to the top of the mountain and create the Mile High Swinging Bridge.